-- 2.13 Power NI have faced higher than forecast energy costs since last setting the tariff in July 2022. - 2.14 Since late 2020, there has been strong upward price pressure in the international fuel markets with both gas and carbon in particular, increasing significantly.
-This has had the result of increasing the cost of purchasing electricity generation in the SEM wholesale market. - 2.15 This upward price pressure in both the spot and forward markets has continued throughout 2021-22. - 2.16 However, as mentioned above the increase in wholesale costs has been offset by the UK government introducing the Energy Price Guarantee that will reduce the unit cost of electricity in NI by 19.91 pence per kWh (ex VAT) from 1 November.
+- 2.13 Power NI have seen a reduction in energy costs since last setting the tariff in January 2023. - 2.14 Until recently, there has been strong upward price pressure in the international fuel markets with both gas and carbon in particular, increasing significantly.
+This has had the result of increasing the cost of purchasing electricity generated in the SEM wholesale market.
+Energy costs have however softened in the past few months but are still trading at multiples of the prices experienced in 2020. - 2.15 This upward price pressure in both the spot and forward markets continued throughout 2022. - 2.16 However, as mentioned above the high wholesale costs have been offset by the UK government introducing the Energy Price Guarantee since 1 November 2022 that has reduced the unit cost of electricity in NI.